Sunday, November 6, 2016

 Boat of the Month.
 August 2016.
 "Black Soo".

-A light displacement sailboat, and for the source like for the Garden, based on a long past of studying yacht design.
+A light displacement sailboat, and for the source, like for the Garden, is based on a long history of studying yacht design.
 In this edition, the van de Stadt legacy.
 'Black Soo".

 Thursday, July 14, 2016